-Bowel Cancer Research
+Bowel Cancer and Biomarker Research Laboratory

 Bowel cancer, also known as colorectal cancer, is the second most common cancer in Australian men and women.
 It affects 1 in 13 people.
 It is also Australia’s second deadliest cancer, with over 5,000 people dying each year.
 Early detection through screening can improve survival rates, however further research is needed to help find cures and prevent the disease.